 Florida Supreme Court Could Make DUI Breathalyzers Inadmissible

-The already embattled Intoxilyzer 8000 is back in court and the outcome could render thousands of DUI breathalyzer tests in Florida inadmissible, say DUI defense attorneys with Gainesville’s Law Offices of Edwards & Mason Criminal Defense.
+The already embattled Intoxilyzer 8000 is back in court and the outcome could render thousands of DUI breathalyzer tests in Florida inadmissible, say DUI defense attorneys with Gainesville’s Law Offices of Edwards & Jones Criminal Defense.

 At question is the Intoxilyzer 8000′s software, which some say is faulty and provides inaccurate readings.
 Most recently, a Dauphin County, Pennsylvania judge ruled that the breathalyzer machines, manufactured by Kentucky-based CMI, Inc., could not be considered accurate for any blood-alcohol concentration (BAC) above 0.15 percent.
 Judge Lawrence Clark, Jr. noted that he found the calibration of the machines “extremely questionable.”